cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-05-23-unix-command-line-hacks.md

 # xargs

 Executes the commands repeatedly to the output.
 Apply a set of commands as arguments to a command.
-The following program counts the number of lines of files in current directory
+The following program counts the number of lines of files in the current directory.

 {% highlight bash linenos %}
 find . -type f | # Output the name of all files